microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 ## Learning Objectives

-The assignments implement a traffic-control camera system that are commonly found on Dutch highways.
+The challenges implement a traffic-control camera system that are commonly found on Dutch highways.
 Here's how the simulation works:

 ![Speeding cameras](images/speed-trap-overview.png)